cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 itself, and if it takes too long, send it SIGKILL.
 After that we can do some cleanup for any state we might have had, and we're more or less done.

-D states complicate this.
-Because D states cannot typically be interrupted in order to preserve system integrity, they typically don't even respond to `SIGKILL`, the most brutal of signals.
-This can cause problems: now we still have a process running from this container, and we want to tear it down right now.
+D states complicate this quite a bit, because they cannot typically be interrupted.
+In order to preserve system integrity, they typically don't even respond to `SIGKILL`, the most brutal of signals.
+This can cause problems: now we still have a process running in this container, and any forward progress is blocked.

-The right course of action here depends on what's decided by those making the container engine, but the exact choice is not really the point: once you've made your choice on how to handle this, the next step is to produce a test to make sure that the behaviour you've settled on for this scenario remains stable across versions and configurations, and that requires being able to create and destroy D state processes for testing on demand.
-Linux actively tries to avoid entering uninterruptible sleep whenever possible, as these processes can be particularly troubling to deal with.
-For this reason it's not immediately obvious how to reliably create and destroy them for testing, but there are a few options available.
+The right course of action here depends on what's decided by those making the container engine, but the exact choice is not really the point.
+The more important bit is that once you've made your choice on how to handle this, the next step is to produce a test to make sure that the behaviour you've settled on for this scenario remains stable across versions and configurations, and that requires being able to create and destroy D state processes for testing on demand.
+Linux actively tries to avoid processes entering uninterruptible sleep whenever possible, as these processes can be particularly troublesome to deal with.
+For this reason it's not immediately obvious how to create a process which can reliably enter and exit uninterruptible sleep on demand for testing.

 ## D states outside of I/O context